Drag to read about a different month.

 - Replenish your stock of bibs, and try to keep cloths close by to help keep his clothes and face dry.

-Your baby's language, recognition, and social skills are at an important stage of development.
+In addition, your baby's language, recognition, and social skills are at an important stage of development.
 Here are some easy activities you and your baby can do together:

 - Chat with your baby every time you are together.